Things to Do at Promthep Cape

 Things to Do Nearby

-A local fishing village and beach area famous for fresh seafood restaurants and long-tail boat trips to nearby islands
+A laid-back fishing village beach just 10 minutes away, known for its seafood restaurants and long-tail boat trips